-Grey Mountain Communication Site is zoned Utilities in the draft LPS.
-The Scenic Protection Code has not been applied to the site; nor has a SAP.
-The ETIPC has been applied correctly.
-This is consistent with TasNetworks Policy Position.
-As shown in the following figure, the Priority Vegetation layer has been applied across the whole site, including areas that are developed and cleared of native vegetation.
-As such, TasNetworks requests that this overlay is removed from the site, where there is no vegetation and the site is developed.
-This request is consistent with how other LPSs have applied the overlay.
+Mount Claude Communication Site is zoned Utilities under the draft LPS.
+The Scenic Protection Code has not been applied to the site nor has a PPZ or SAP which is supported.
+Notwithstanding this, as shown in the following figures the Priority Vegetation Layer has been applied to a portion of the site that is developed and cleared of native vegetation.
+As such, TasNetworks requests that this overlay be removed from the site where there is no vegetation and the site is developed.

-Figure 6 Priority Vegetation layer applied to Grey Mountain Communication Site
+Figure 5 Priority Vegetation layer applied to Mount Claude Communication Site